TayThorian/MasterBookVault/README.md

 - TSR9168 - H2 - The Mines of Bloodstone
 - TSR11326 - The Vortex of Madness and other Planer Perils
 - TSR11361 - Warriors of Heaven
+- TSR9039 - A1 - Slave Pits of the Undercity
+- TSR9040 - A2 - Secret of the Slaver Stockade
+- TSR9042 - A3 - Assault on the Aerie of the Slave Lords
+- TSR9041 - A4 - In the Dungeon of the Slave Lords
+- TSR9167 - A1-4 - Scourge of the Slave Lords
 - TSR9366 - ALQ1 - Golden Voyages
 - TSR9431 - ALQ2 - Assassin Mountain
 - TSR9432 - ALQ3 - A Dozen And One Adventures